spacemunkay/vim-lessons/lessons/05_deleting_text.md

 # Type 'u' to undo that last change you did.

-The 'd' command requires another command to be combined with it in order for it to functon.
+The 'd' command requires another command to be combined with it in order for it to function.
 Some common combos:

 * dw
 * dd